 Two days after that, the courier arrived from The King England, with the King's submission under his hand in abolish the due form; and earnest letters from the French King to Pope's power in have it accepted, that so the business might be com-England. posed.
-When this was known at Rome, all the indifferent and wise cardinals (among whom was Farsidered, before it went further.
-So it was brought again into the consistory.
-But the secret reason of the Imperialists opposing it was now more pressing; since there was such an appearance of a settlement, if the former sentence were once recalled.
-Therefore they so managed the matter, that it was confirmed anew by the Pope and the consistory; and they ordered the Emperor to execute the sentence.
+When this was known at Rome, all the indifferent and wise cardinals (among whom was Far-

-BOOK nese, that was afterwards Pope Paul the Third) came II. to the Pope, and desired that it might be again con-
+BOOK nese, that was afterwards Pope Paul the Third) came